rita-s/love-finder/README.md

 ### The lockdown is off, and you can finally meet!
 How to make a good impression and secure your second date?
 Should you even try to do that?
 Maybe being sincere is the best strategy?
 What traits of yours will bring you success / failure?

+### To answer above questions, building an ETL pipeline is useful to make the data ready for the analysis.
+Two unrelated datasets from Kaggle will be used: “Speed dating” and “Dating apps reviews”.
+Also, Dating Advice website will be scrapped for “Dating sites with most users”.